lavalink-devs/Lavalink/IMPLEMENTATION.md

 * Deprecation of the old HTTP paths.
 * WebSocket handshakes should be done with `/v3/websocket`.
 Handshakes on `/` is now deprecated.
 * Deprecation of all client-to-server messages (play, stop, pause, seek, volume, filters, destroy, voiceUpdate & configureResuming).
-* Addition of REST endpoints intended to replace client requests
+* Addition of REST endpoints intended to replace client requests.
 * Addition of new WebSocket dispatch [Ready OP](#ready-op) to get `sessionId` and `resume` status.
 * Addition of new [Session](#update-session)/[Player](#get-player) REST API.
 * Addition of `/v3/info`, replaces `/plugins`.